JustNrik/SQLExpress/Guides/CSGuide.md

     IStoreableObject[] objs = new[] { new Person(), new Employee(), new Derp() };
     await dbo.InitialiseObjectsAsync(objs);
-    // You can also load the Cache along with the initialisation await dbo.LoadObjectCacheAsync(objs); // This will throw if you disable cache }
+    // You can also load the Cache along with the initialisation await dbo.LoadObjectsCacheAsync(objs); // This will throw if you disable cache }
 ```